slick/slick/slick/src/sphinx/gettingstarted.rst

 * The `Slick Multi-DB Patterns template`_ shows you how to write Slick applications that can use different database systems and how to use custom database functions in Slick queries.

-* The `Slick Direct Embedding template`_ shows you how to use Slick's experimental Direct Embedding query API.

 * The `Slick TestKit Example template`_ shows you how to use Slick TestKit to test your own Slick drivers.

 There are more Slick templates created by the community, as well as versions of our own templates for other